Gzip versus bag-of-words for text classification: Abstract

 \section{Abstract}

-The effectiveness of compression distance in KNN-based text classification (`\gzip') has recently garnered lots of attention.
-In this note we show that simpler means can also be effective, and compression may not be needed.
-Indeed, a `bag-of-words' matching can achieve similar or better results, and is more efficient.
+The effectiveness of compression in text classification (`\gzip') has recently garnered lots of attention.
+In this note we show that `bag-of-words' approaches can achieve similar or better results, and are more efficient.